 What were your findings?
 How can non-expert readers understand their significance?

-We used mice undergoing and regain to understand how weight cycling worsens diabetes risk.
-We found that while weight loss improves and reduces diabetes risk, immune cells in the fat remain inflammatory, as they are in obesity, and do not return to their lean state.
+We used mice undergoing weight loss and regain to understand how weight cycling worsens diabetes risk.
+We found that while weight loss improves blood glucose and reduces diabetes risk, immune cells in the fat remain inflammatory, as they are in obesity, and do not return to their lean state.
 We believe that the adipose immune cells may “remember” obesity and contribute to the increased diabetes risk observed upon weight regain.

 What do you hope will be achieved with the research results in the short and long terms?